Content

 Discounts available

-A 40% discount is available for NIIMBL members for the following courses:
+A 20% discount is available for NIIMBL members for the following courses:

-Check out BTEC’s professional development certificate program for an additional way to save money on short course costs.
+Check out BTEC’s professional development certificate program for an additional way to save money on in-person course costs.
 Any additional discount questions prior to registration should be directed to Serena Hodge, Industry Training Coordinator, at shodge@ncsu.edu.

 Cancellation policies